Anri-Lombard/MLOps-Specialization/README.md

 ## Description
 I am fascinated by what goes into building and deploying models such as ChatGPT and Github Copilot, which are not only successful but have improved my life immeasurably.
 This repository follows along with the MLOps Specialization in Coursera to learn from the world's best how to build and deploy models in production.

+## Tips on learning
+It could be quite boring and difficult to learn online when there are no teachers or students to push you, especially doing an advanced course like this.
+Here are some tips that I found useful:
+1. Set a tiny goal, such as completing one week.
+Forget about the rest since it is too overwhelming.
+2. When listening to the lecture, try picturing what is being taught.
+This makes it more fun and helps retention, and can be done whether you take notes or not.

+Over time the tiny goals add up to completion and the imagery will result in surprising recollection of the material.

 ## Course structure
 1. Introduction to Machine Learning in Production
 2. Machine Learning Data Lifecycle in Production